 Knowing about your accomplishments will help the recruiter picture you doing the same for their company.

 Here you will use the list of abilities and accomplishments you wrote before starting the resume.
-It will be easier to understand what you can bring to the table if you classify your expertise in categories.
+It will be easier to understand what you can bring to the table if you classify your expertise into categories.

 Skills can belong to one of three categories:

 Use action-oriented verbs that highlight measured information to define the accomplishments and projects you have been involved with.
+If you’re not sure where to start, we compiled a list of the most sought-after skills and broke them down to career industries and categories.

 It is preferable to list your skills and achievements in bullet points.
 This keeps the sections brief and easy to read.